Musket Wars: Chatham Islands

+Te Ihupuku Pā

+The final conflict of the Musket Wars occurred in 1845.
+A Ngāti Tūwharetoa war party was stopped en route to an attack on the Ngā Rauru Te Ihupuku Pā in South Taranaki by British and church officials.
+The Anglican Bishop of New Zealand and a Major managed to talk both sides out of fighting.
+Ngāti Tūwharetoa fired the final shots of the Musket Wars symbolically into the air before returning to Taupō.

 Historiography

 Historian James Belich has suggested "Potato Wars" as a more accurate name for these battles, due to the revolution the potato brought to the Māori economy.
 Historian Angela Ballara says that new foods made some aspects of the wars different.
 Potatoes were introduced in New Zealand in 1769 and they became a key staple with better food-value for weight than kūmara (sweet-potato), and easier cultivation and storage.
 Unlike the kūmara with their associated ritual requirements, potatoes were tillable by slaves and women and this freed up men to go to war.

 Belich saw this as a logistical revolution, with potatoes effectively fueling the long-range taua that made the musket wars different from any fighting that had come before.
 Slaves captured in the raids were put to work tending potato patches, freeing up labour to create even larger taua.
 The duration of the raids was also longer by the 1820s; it became common for warriors to be away for up to a year because it was easier to grow a series of potato crops.